-When we start to meditate, we might be keenly aware of what’s unpleasant: My mind is busy and my hamstrings and hips are tight.
-(For the former, know that you are not alone; most humans share this thought that their mind is too busy.
-For the latter, try sitting in a chair if a cross-legged posture isn’t accessible to you.)
+When we start to meditate, we might be keenly aware of what’s unpleasant: My mind is too busy and my hips (or hamstrings) are tight.
+For the former, know that you are not alone; I’ve never met anyone who did NOT think their mind was too busy.
+For the latter, try sitting in a chair if a cross-legged posture isn’t accessible to you.

 Here are a few tips for newcomers on cultivating pleasure around your meditation practice.

 Your attitude is important as you embark on this inner journey.
 The central tenet of Yoga is ahimsa, non-harming.
 It’s important to be kind and gentle with yourself when you sit to meditate.
-It also helps to be inquisitive and to cultivate a sense of non-attachment.
+It also helps to cultivate a sense of non-attachment.